 In the wake of the Penguins’ recent loss to the Flyers, I was struck by the pronounced difference in the makeup of the teams.
 While the Pens’ lineup was generously stocked with 30-somethings (nine to be exact), Philly featured a bevy of talented young forwards who are in their early twenties, including NHL scoring leader Claude Giroux, Sean C [...]

-Here’s a quick glance at how the Wilkes-Barre/Scranton Penguins are doing.
-The Baby Pens have a record of 12-7-5, good for a first place tie in the East Division (AHL Eastern Conference).
-Stats are updated through December 3, 2011.
+Here’s a quick glance at how the Wilkes-Barre/Scranton Penguins are faring.
+The Baby Pens have a record of 18-10-5, good for third place in the East Division (AHL Eastern Conference).
+Stats are updated through December 31, 2011.

 Forwards and Defensemen

 Perhaps it was fitting that the Penguins closed out 2011 the way it began—with a disappointing 3-1 loss.
 After all, the year was none too kind to the boys from the ‘Burgh.
 Starting with Sidney Crosby’s concussion on New Year’s Day and continuing with a spate of misfortune to rival the Ten Plagues of Egypt, the Pens endured more than their sha [...]

 Against this very same New Jersey Devils team in a game that also started at 3:00, Mario Lemieux scored 5 goals 5 different ways(Even Strength, Power Play, Short Handed, Penalty Shot and Empty Net) in a feat that has never been duplicated.
 I was lucky enough to have been at that game.
 Where were you when it happened?